JavaScript is connected to webpages via the <script>

 </html>

 function.
-It displays a modal window with the text specified.
-In real code, alert()
+It displays a modal window with the specified text.

-is rarely used, but it does sometimes get used for training.
-Click to see the result of this function.
+but it is useful for training.
+Click to see the result.

 Generally, scripts from external services, such as analytics systems, are linked in this way.
 It looks like this:

-// The code is minified so as to take up as little space as possible (this speeds up loading)
+// We minimized the code to take up as little space as possible and to speed up loading

 (function(i,s,o,g,r,a,m){i['GoogleAnalyticsObject']=r;i[r]=i[r]||function(){